pladaria/amiibo-webapp/README.md

 Nintendo and Amiibo are trademarks of Nintendo Co.

-All trademarks, logos and images are the property of their respective owners
+All trademarks, logos and images are the property of their respective owners.

 # License for the code